‘Kill Feds, Kill Police’: FBI Nabs Boogaloo Boi With Grenade Launcher

 “Yes, fuck mass corporations but still I’d rather put that energy towards fucking the White House,” he added.
 “Alright, alright so fuck Target.
 Fuck Walmart.
 Fuck all those one fucking corporations.
 Don’t attack the mom and pa shops and we’re fucking good.
 Burn down and loot Target…Leave Sears alone cause they got really good [unintelligible] selection of tools and stuff cause I’m poor.”

-In October 2021, prosecutors say McKillips also took aim at a child support office—allegedly discussing using a pipe bomb on the building because they charged the mother of a children a processing fee.
+In October 2021, prosecutors say McKillips also took aim at a child support office—allegedly discussing planting a pipe bomb in the building because they charged the mother of his children a processing fee.

 Throughout 2022, McKillips continued building automatic rifles, saying on Signal that he was ready to “do God’s work,” the complaint states.
 In April, he posted a photograph of himself “driving on the highway with the comment ‘omw to raid Columbus ATF office,’” it notes.
 He shared a picture of an AR-15 pointed out the window at a police car across the street, and allegedly sold an undercover informant an auto-sear device during a controlled buy in September.